Skip to main content

 3. Diet.
 We get it — eating is half the fun of going on a vacation!
 Just be careful to limit your intake of dairy and high-glycemic-index foods (foods loaded with sugars and starches that are digested quickly, sending insulin levels sky-high and triggering more oil production in the sebaceous glands), as these are common contributors to acne.
 Avoid sugary snacks and drinks, and (again) make sure to drink plenty of water.

-How to prevent acne while traveling
+How to help prevent acne while traveling

 Start hydrating the night before you fly